EimearCunningham/dulwich-interiors/testing.md

     - 'Shop by Room' dropdown gives users four options, allowing them to filter products by their room (category).
 Each option from dropdown leads the user to a page that only shows products in that room
     - 'News' link leads the user to the news/blog page of the site
 - Navbar responsiveness was tested across small, medium, large and extra large screen sizes using Google Chrome dev tools

+### Registering / logging in / logging out
+- Test registering for an account
+    - User selects 'User' icon from navbar and selects to 'Register'.
+They are taken to the Sign up Page.
+    - Test Register form:
+        - If user doesn't enter email address / retype emaill address they get an error
+        - If user doesn't enter a password / retype password they get an error
+        - If password 1 doesn't match password 2 user will get an error
+        - If user doesn't enter a username they get an error
+        - If user enters an email address that is already registered they get an error
+        - On submitting a valid form, an email is sent to the user with a link to follow to verify their email address
+        - On following the link from the email, the user is brought back to the site and asked to 'Confirm'.
+        - On selecting the 'Confirm' button the user is brought to the sign in page and can sign in to their newly created account.

+- Test signing in to an existing account
+    - User selects the 'User' icon from navbar and selects to 'Log in'
+    - User is taken to sign in page
+    - If user enters an incorrect username/password match they will receive an error message
+    - If user enters correct username/password match they are logged in to their account with a successfull alert message

+- Test signing out of account
+    - When a logged in user goes to the User icon of the navbar and selects to logout, they are taken to a page asking them to confirm sign out.
+On confirming this the user is logged out with a succesfull alert message

 ### Homepage
+- Test homepage carousel
+    - Test that arrows on carousel work and take the user to the next image.
+When 'Next' arrow is selected on the final image it takes the user back to the first image
+    - Test that the button on each slide (Shop, Register, News) takes the user to the appropriate page
+- Test responsiveness of homepage
+    - On testing the responsiveness of the carousel across small and medium screen sizes, it was noticed that the carousel wasn't occupying the entire screen height.
+This was fixed by changing the height of the carousel item, and carousel item image to 100vh.

 ### Products Page